Six Conditions to Apply Early Decision to Your First-Choice School

 If all of the research points you to one school, apply Early Decision to that school upon these conditions:

-- Your student is confident that you can make a solid case to get into the school.
+- You’re confident that you can make a solid case to get into the school.
 The application cannot be half-hearted.
 S/he must be honest and humble; obnoxious behavior in print presumes obnoxious behavior in person.

 - The school offers at least two, hopefully three, possible degree programs that your student might want to pursue.
 Make sure the academics are there and that it is not too difficult for your student to change their mind if their original interests don’t work out.
 More than half of the students who enter college change their major at least once.
 But some schools may ask their students to back-track to make up courses that they did not take in their freshman or sophomore year.

-- You know through your research that your student can afford the school or ranks in the upper quarter of the applicant pool where you’re confident that you will qualify for merit-based aid.
+- You know through your research that you can afford the school or ranks in the upper quarter of the applicant pool for merit-based aid.
 Colleges award scholarships to the most qualified students who show the earliest interest.

 - Your “first choice” school attracts a significant share (over 25 percent) of its freshman class through Early Decision.
 Such schools admit a higher percentage of applicants through Early Decision than through Early Action or Regular Admission.
 They want not only the best-qualified students to choose their school; they also want those who desire most to be there.